jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # [Dark Phoenix](http://vs.tcgbrowser.com/images/cards/big/CV1-020.jpg) (SC)
 Set: Crossover
 **Deconstruct the Universe**
-When Dark Phoenix Deconstructs the Universe, an entire concept of the game gets removed for the rest of the game (even if she leaves play).
+When Deconstructs the Universe, an entire concept of the game gets removed for the rest of the game (even if she leaves play).
 If, as a result of this, the wording of a card’s power is unclear, the part that is unclear does nothing.
 Here’s how removing each concept works:

 * **+1/+1 and -1/-1 counters:** Remove all of those counters from the game.
 Remove the phrases “+1/+1 counter” and “-1/-1 counter” from all card text.
 For the rest of the game, ignore any effects that would cause these counters to enter the game in any way